Many-valued logic

 Many-valued logic (also multi- or multiple-valued logic) is a propositional calculus in which there are more than two truth values.
 Traditionally, in Aristotle's logical calculus, there were only two possible values (i.e., true and false) for any proposition.
 Classical two-valued logic may be extended to n-valued logic for n greater than 2.
-Those most popular in the literature are three-valued (e.g., Łukasiewicz's and Kleene's, which accept the values true, false, and unknown), four-valued, nine-valued, the finite-valued (finitely-many valued) with more than three values, and the infinite-valued (infinitely-many-valued), such as fuzzy logic and probability logic.
+Those most popular in the literature are three-valued (e.g., Łukasiewicz's and Kleene's, which accept the values true, false, and unknown), four-valued, seven-valued, nine-valued, the finite-valued (finitely-many valued) with more than three values, and the infinite-valued (infinitely-many-valued), such as fuzzy logic and probability logic.

 History

-Aristotle, the "father of [two-valued] logic", accepted the law of excluded middle but made an important distinction about the principle of bivalence.
+Aristotle, the "father of (two-valued) logic", accepted the law of excluded middle but made an important distinction about the principle of bivalence.
 In (De Interpretatione, ch.
 IX), he argued that statements about future events cannot always be definitively true or false.
 However, he didn't develop this insight into a systematic multi-valued logic — it remained a specific exception within his classical framework.

 Logicians followed this Aristotelian logic tradition until the 20th century, consistently using the law of the excluded middle while acknowledging his concerns about future contingents.
 Systematic alternatives to classical logic only emerged in modern times.

-The 20th century brought back the idea of multi-valued logic.
+The 20th century introduced the idea of multi-valued logic.
 The Polish logician and philosopher Jan Łukasiewicz began to create systems of many-valued logic in 1920, using a third value, possible, to deal with Aristotle's paradox of the sea battle.
 Meanwhile, the American mathematician, Emil L. Post (1921), also introduced the formulation of additional truth degrees with n ≥ 2, where n are the truth values.
 Later, Jan Łukasiewicz and Alfred Tarski together formulated a logic on n truth values where n ≥ 2.
 In 1932, Hans Reichenbach formulated a logic of many truth values where n→∞.
 Kurt Gödel in 1932 showed that intuitionistic logic is not a finitely-many valued logic, and defined a system of Gödel logics intermediate between classical and intuitionistic logic; such logics are known as intermediate logics.